asdine/storm/README.md

 ##### Provided Codecs

-You can easily implement your own `MarshalUnmarshaler`, but Storm comes with built-in support for [JSON](https://godoc.org/github.com/asdine/storm/codec/json) (default), [GOB](https://godoc.org/github.com/asdine/storm/codec/gob),  [Sereal](https://godoc.org/github.com/asdine/storm/codec/sereal) and [Protocol Buffers](https://godoc.org/github.com/asdine/storm/codec/protobuf)
+You can easily implement your own `MarshalUnmarshaler`, but Storm comes with built-in support for [JSON](https://godoc.org/github.com/asdine/storm/codec/json) (default), [GOB](https://godoc.org/github.com/asdine/storm/codec/gob),  [Sereal](https://godoc.org/github.com/asdine/storm/codec/sereal), [Protocol Buffers](https://godoc.org/github.com/asdine/storm/codec/protobuf) and [MessagePack](https://godoc.org/github.com/asdine/storm/codec/msgpack).

 These can be used by importing the relevant package and use that codec to configure Storm.
 The example below shows all variants (without proper error handling):